kilian-group/LMLM/README.md

 ## Implementation Limitations and TODOs
 <details> <summary>
-This is an early-stage implementation of Large Memory Language Models (LMLMs), and there are several known limitations and areas for future improvement.
+This is an early-stage implementation of Limited Memory Language Models (LMLMs), and there are several known limitations and areas for future improvement.
 We welcome feedback, contributions, and extensions that push this framework further.
 </summary>

 * **No batch inference**: The custom model class LlamaForLMLM currently does not support batched generate_with_lookup inference.